Your audience is scattered across the internet.

 Big and small companies produce videos to promote their brand, build relationships with a core audience, and generate leads.
 But how do you center those goals when creating videos

 One common practice is to share a single piece of content across various marketing channels.
+However, the challenge with this approach is that every channel has its own optimization standards.

 Most companies and creators don’t have unlimited resources to create a video optimized for each channel or platform.